kajaschmidt/aries-jupyter-playground/README.md

 # Aries ACA-Py and OpenMined SyMPC Demo

-This repository is the basis of a master thesis to demonstrate and validate how Aries ACA-Py for self-sovereign identity (SSI) and PySyft's extension SyMPC for secure multiparty computation (SMC) can be combined to enable sovereign data exchange.
+**What:** This repository is the basis of a master thesis to demonstrate and validate how Aries ACA-Py for self-sovereign identity (SSI) and PySyft's extension SyMPC for secure multiparty computation (SMC) can be combined to enable sovereign data exchange.
 Specifically, the use cases designs, describes, and implements actors and interactions involving verifiable credential (VC) exchange of information in the context of vehicle emission data.

-This project uses Docker and docker-compose to support and simplify the arbitrary configuration of actors within a SSI ecosystem.
+**How:** The project uses Docker and docker-compose to support and simplify the arbitrary configuration of actors within a SSI ecosystem.
 The business logic of the individual agents (i.e., how they interact with one another) is implemented through Jupyter notebook interfaces.
 The Jupyter notebooks use the aries-cloudcontroller to interface with the actors respective ACA-Py agent.
 Either by sending API requests to their exposed Swagger-API or receiving events from this agent posted to a webhook server that is run within the notebooks.

-All business logic is written is python through jupyter notebooks.
-The pip installable package the [Aries Cloud Controller](https://github.com/didx-xyz/aries-cloudcontroller-python) is used; it provides an easy-to-use interface to interact with the Swagger API exposed by ACA-Py agents as well as receive and handle webhook events they post.
+**Why:** Demonstrate the implementation of a sovereign data exchange use case.

 **Note:** The repository was forked from the [Aries-Jupyter Playground](https://github.com/wip-abramson/aries-jupyter-playground) as a basis to develop the use case.